oakmac/tourney-bot/README.md

 else easily.
 It was just the most convenient hosting option for me for the 2016 tournament.

-Currently, the admin side architecture is such that only **one instance** of it is allowed at a time.
-If you have more than one instance running at a time, there is a dangerous race condition that will occur where each instance will silently overwrite edits made in the other.
-This is obviously bad and fixing it is tracked at [Issue #10].

 ## Future Development

 TourneyBot was primarily created for the 2016 Houston Indoor Ultimate Tournament